kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

     FirstName,                           -- Given name
     LastName,                            -- Family name
-    BaseSalary                           -- Annual compensation FROM Employees                           -- Source table WHERE IsActive = 1                       -- Only current employees ORDER BY LastName ASC,                   -- Sort by last name alphabetically FirstName ASC;                  -- Then by first name if last names match
+    BaseSalary                           -- Annual compensation FROM Employees e                           -- Source table WHERE IsActive = 1                       -- Only current employees ORDER BY LastName ASC,                   -- Sort by last name alphabetically FirstName ASC;                  -- Then by first name if last names match